mburger89/batchimageresize/image_resizer_docs.md

+___this script has changed quite a bit since the last update, now it supports resizing images of any size to any target size.___

+___please refer to the help command in the script for more information___

 # Image Resizer Script - 2048 to 1024 Converter

 A Python script that efficiently resizes 2048x2048 images to 1024x1024 while maintaining high quality.